AP US History Score Calculator

 Step 1: Enter Your MCQ Score

-Start by inputting the number of multiple-choice questions you answered correctly.
-The AP US History exam includes 55 multiple-choice questions that account for 40% of your total score.
-Use the slider to adjust your estimated performance.
+Adjust the slider to represent your correct multiple-choice questions.
+The AP US History exam includes 55 stimulus-based multiple-choice questions that account for exactly 40% of your total score.

 Step 2: Add Your SAQ Points